 Insurance companies are commonly difficult to work with when it comes to car accident claims, and often want to resolve the problem as quickly and as cheaply as possible.
 Once they realize that a plaintiff is serious about pursuing compensation, they will generally offer an initial settlement to try and resolve the issue.
 In most cases, this settlement is not nearly enough to make up for the victim’s costs and struggles due to the accident—which is why having a good lawyer is extremely important.
 Your attorney can negotiate for a better settlement from them on your behalf, ensuring that it will be enough to cover all the impacts the car accident had on your life.
 If they fail to meet your demands for fair compensation, the case may go to trial.

 4. The Claim is Settled or Progresses to Trial

 If the insurance company makes an offer that you are satisfied with, you can authorize your attorney to settle your case on your behalf.
 If not, you can authorize your attorney to file a lawsuit on your behalf.
-The goal with filing a lawsuit is to present your case to a jury to seek a verdict that is higher than what was offered as settlement.
+The goal of filing a lawsuit is to present your case to a jury to seek a verdict that is higher than what was offered as a settlement.
 Bringing a case to trial is often more costly than settling outside of court, which is why settlements are popular—but it is wise to choose an attorney that is comfortable in the courtroom just in case a favorable agreement cannot be reached.